What Is Hypothyroidism?

 Hypothyroidism is a clinical condition resulting from insufficient production of thyroid hormones (T4 — thyroxine and T3 — triiodothyronine) by the thyroid gland.
 These hormones regulate the basal metabolism of virtually all cells in the body, and their deficiency causes generalized slowing of bodily functions.

-It is the most common endocrine disorder, affecting 5-10% of the adult population, with a 5-8:1 female predominance.
-Prevalence increases with age, reaching 10-15% in women over age 60.
+It's the most common endocrine disorder, affecting 5-10% of adults, with a 5-8:1 female predominance.
+Prevalence increases with age, reaching 10-15% in women over 60.
 The most frequent cause worldwide is Hashimoto thyroiditis — an autoimmune disease that progressively destroys thyroid tissue.

 Hypothyroidism may be primary (failure of the thyroid itself — 95% of cases), secondary (TSH deficiency from pituitary disease), or tertiary (TRH deficiency from hypothalamic disease).
 Subclinical hypothyroidism — elevated TSH with normal free T4 — affects up to 10% of women and represents an early stage of the disease.